Bachelor of Integrative Studies

 The BIS consists of two concentrations:

-- Students choose a minimum of two academic departments, one of which must be in the College of Arts & Sciences.
+- Students choose a minimum of two academic departments.

 - Students select courses that combine to be supportive of their career goals.